MissionCriticalCloudOldRepos/cosmic_tracking_old/README.md

 In order to build Cosmic, you have to follow the steps below:

-* For KVM
 1. git clone --recursive git@github.com:MissionCriticalCloud/cosmic.git
 2. cd cosmic
 3. mvn clean install -P developer,systemvm

-- Don't have a developer key yet?
-Please contact us!
-[Email](int-cloud@schubergphilis.com)

-The steps above will build the essencials to get Cosmic management server working.
+The steps above will build the essentials to get Cosmic management server working.
 Besides that, you will also need a hypervisor.
-That can be discussed another time. for now, in order to see something working, please do:
+See our [build stream configuration](https://beta-jenkins.mcc.schubergphilis.com) for more details.

 1. cd cosmic-client
 2. mvn -pl :cloud-client-ui jetty:run